Generate Training Data

 Input geometry

-For the whole project, we will stay at working root dir example/water_monomer_AIMS
+For the whole project, we will stay at working root dir example/water_monomer_AIMS,

-where inp.yaml
+where inp.yaml is located.

 cd $path_to_salted_examples/water_monomer_AIMS

-Before we start, check the filename
+Before we start, check the filename entry in inp.yaml and make sure it is water_monomers_100.xyz.

 This is the training dataset.